nickbstudy/notes/Java/Classes.md

 ```

 Output would be:
 >J
 >11

 `char` and `int` indicate return type - otherwise use `void`

 You can add the `static` keyword to a method to initialize it on build, so it can be called without having to create an instance of an object.
-This can be useful in 'utility classes' etc.
+This can be useful in 'utility classes' etc.  It can be added to variables that need to be accessed without making an object too (usually for constants).
+All instances of the class will share the single static variable.

 ### Varargs